Choose a Bible Study for Yourself or a Group

 - If you have 1½ to 2 hours, you can usually cover one lesson per session without rushing through the lesson.

 - If you have an hour or less, choose a shorter study or a study that can be divided into two sessions.
-You don’t want to feel rushed trying to get through all of the questions in a short time.
-You want the group time to be a learning experience, not just a challenge to get through it.

 Our traditional Joyful Walk Bible Study books have a “Small Group Discussion Guide” in the back of the book (free download, printable/fillable version, and paperback).
 For our Graceful Beginnings short and easy studies, you can download a suggested discussion guide directly from that study’s webpage (go here for the list).
 All of these are available in our Free Resources Library.